Agents

 For parallel phases in /cf-plan, multiple cf-implementer agents run concurrently as background agents — each handling one independent task.
 For sequential phases, agents run one at a time as before.

-Output quality gates: Reports must include specific files created/modified, actual test output (not just "tests pass"), TDD compliance evidence (RED → GREEN → REFACTOR steps), decisions made, and any concerns.
+Output quality gates: Reports must include specific files created/modified, actual test/lint output, decisions made, and any concerns.
+In TDD mode, reports also include RED → GREEN → REFACTOR compliance evidence.

 /cf-plan (clarify → explore → plan → approve)